thoughtspot/thoughtspot.github.io/_admin/system-monitor/overview.md

 ## Top Users Last Month

-This answer shows the top ThoughtSpot users ranked by number of ad-hoc searches the users performed in the last 30 days.
+This answer shows the top ThoughtSpot users ranked by number of user actions the users performed in the last 30 days.
 The possible user actions include:

-* ???
+{% include content/user-actions.md %}

 The query underlying this answer is: